DannyDouglass/LeanUx/README.md

     $ echo '{ year: 1999, make: "Chevy", model: "Caprice" }' > cars.json

 Now you've got a seed that we'll plant in the cloud for you.
 Notice that the name of the seed file is the plural form of the model.
-This is by convention and conforms to the expectations of `Mongo Db` in that your collections names are the pluralized form of your model name.
+This is by convention, and conforms to the expectations of `Mongo` in that your collections names are the pluralized form of your model name.
 So for a `Book` model, your seed file should be named `books.json`.
 Make sense?
 Perfect...

-If you'd like to push multiple documents, just use and array in your seed file:
+If you'd like to push multiple documents, just use an array in your seed file:

     $ [ {doc1...} {doc2}...{doc3}...{docn} ]

-Once you're got your seed file in place:
+Once you've got your seed file in place:

     $ cd api/bin
     $ ./dataload.sh